 March of 1946 marked the greatest building boom in the history of Washoe County.
 Just six months after the close of the Second World War, forty major construction projects were underway in the Reno-Sparks area, including the Mapes Hotel, the Trinity Episcopal Church, and a new wing on the Washoe County Courthouse.

 Also in the works was a new single-story commercial building at the corner of South Virginia and Arroyo Streets, financed by Italian-born Louis Benetti.
-With five storefronts spanning the addresses from 1274 to 1298, the reinforced concrete building with blue tile accents represented a sizeable investment of $45,000.
+With five storefronts spanning the addresses from 1274 to 1298, the reinforced concrete building represented a sizeable investment of $45,000.
+Its style is a simplified Art Moderne with greenish-blue tile-covered "engaged" columns separating each unit.

 The first of the storefronts to open was Martins’ Furs, on the southernmost end, run by brothers Theodore and Melvin Martin.
 Builders and Farmer’s Hardware anchored the building’s northern end for the next twenty years with its model electric Lionel train in the basement.
 Filling out the row were a cleaners, the Ma Rue Beauty Salon, and Molini’s Fountain, a popular family restaurant.